divineresurrections/divineresurrections/README.md

 i am somewhat shy when being first talked to , i will open up if i feel safe . this isn't all the time , sometimes i immediately open up if i'm with friends or if i see that you're not going to judge me for it .

 i have mood swings , so i may go from mellow to enthusiastic about things .

+i may forget who you are, and you might need to remind me because i have poor memory .

+literally , i don't gaf if you take inspo off of my skins or anything .

+sometimes i do take long breaks from this game , but i always do come back to it every once in a while .